bismuth2/gcf/README.md

 C:\Program Files (x86)\Steam\steamapps\common\GarrysMod\garrysmod\

 ## IN-GAME USAGE
-Wire the chip a EGP screen and type /chat msg to send a chat.
+* Wire the chip a EGP screen and type /chat msg to send a chat
-/join "channelHere" "passwordHere" to join a new channel
+* /join "channelHere" "passwordHere" to join a new channel

 ## FEATURES
 * Simple P2P network that automatically sends packets with guranteed structure